-The Group recorded a loss after tax of £111.947m, which included a derivative loss of £110.309m in relation to the derivative instrument, resulting in an adjusted loss of £1.638m (2021: loss of £2.455m).
-The derivative loss is based on future production and calculated using forward gas prices as at 30 September 2022.
-The derivative will be realised to a profit or loss when the payments under the derivative instruments become due.
-The Directors do not recommend the payment of a dividend.
+The Group recorded a profit of £117.810m, which included a derivative profit of £136.966m in relation to the derivative instrument and an impairment of £3.717m.
+EBITDA for the period was £17.002m (2022: loss of £0.869m).
+The Group recorded an Operating profit of £4.794m and adjusted for the derivative financial instrument profit, realized derivative costs and finance costs during the period, resulted in an adjusted operating loss of £19.156m (2022: loss of £1.638m).
+The derivative profit is based on future production and calculated using forward gas prices as at 30 September 2023.
+The derivative will be realised to a profit or loss when the payments under the derivative instruments become due (see note 25).